aythels/rpg-node-board/README.md

 ## General Information

-This application is intended to facilitate the frictionless creation and sharing of **lore**.
+This application is intended to facilitate the frictionless creation and sharing of **lore**, such as that created for tabletop roleplaying games (TTRPGs).
 Once logged in, a user can access and create *games*.
 A *game* represents an isolated, fully-featured instance of the application wherein users known as *game masters* can be considered equivalent to admins, as they have the ability to perform all of the requisite admin functionalities within said *game*.

 Deployed Application: https://rpg-nodes.herokuapp.com/